Home care services for seniors in Toronto Central and the GTA are usually provided through one, or a combination of the following:

 There are many non-medical services to choose from.
 Legitimate companies are concerned about their reputation, carry insurance and pay staff properly.

-The level of care is limited to what a caregiver trained as a PSW can provide.
+The level of care these “non-medical services” offer is limited to what a caregiver trained as a PSW can provide.
 Caregivers do not have the training, credentials or skills to deal with many of the challenges that seniors with chronic diseases are often faced with, as a result they also they may not be able to act proactively to prevent complications.